marionbarker/loopdocs/docs/gh-actions/gh-first-time.md

 !!! tip "Archive Your Information"
     To complete the steps on this page, you will need a username, email address, and password for *Apple* and *GitHub*.
 You will find, generate or make up six <code>Secrets</code> as instructed.

-    * Record this information in a safe place
+    * Record this information in a safe place where you can find them
     * A digital copy is best for copying and pasting in different locations

     **Be sure to use a Text-Only editor like NotePad (PC) or TextEdit (Mac) to archive your information.**